Opportunities outside the classroom

 This ten week training program is designed to give motivated undergraduates the opportunity to engage in full time (approx. 40 hours/week) research and related professional development activities that mirror graduate training.
 The experience will help students determine if they want to pursue a career in research while they develop skills for graduate school.
 The program includes weekly research and professional development seminars, periodic social events, and a final symposium during which students will present their research.
 Students selected to participate will receive a $4,000 stipend.

 - Multicultural Academic Opportunities Program (MAOP) This program provides undergraduates from diverse backgrounds an opportunity to conduct research on campus and to educate participants about graduate education.
 Students from a wide variety of academic disciplines spend ten weeks during the summer working closely with a faculty mentor to design, conduct, and present a scholarly research presentation.

 Individual learning experiences:

 Field study sites are commonly local physical therapy centers, dental offices, free clinics, hospitals, nursing homes, Virginia Tech athletics, and physician offices.
 Students enroll for one to three credit hours, with each credit hour requiring 45 hours of contact.

 - Study abroad

 The lock-step nature of the HNFE undergraduate curriculum creates some level of difficulty for students wanting to study abroad.
-We recognize this problem, and we also recognize the benefit of international experiences.
-A study abroad to China was offered in 2013 and 2015 and more trips are being planned to other locations.
+We recognize this problem, and we also recognize the benefit of international experiences; please contact Renee Eaton to learn about opportunties.